Maria: Big Bird, don't you remember we told you? Mr. Hooper died. He's dead.

-- In a soap opera this is one of the only occasions when you know a character is NOT coming back from the dead, regardless of whether they ever found the body, although this is usually reserved for elderly actors who have played the role for so long it would be impossible, if not outright disrespectful to re-cast the part.
+- In a soap opera this is one of the only occasions when you know a character is NOT coming back from the dead (regardless of whether they ever found the body), although this is usually reserved for elderly actors who have played the role for so long that it would be impossible, if not outright disrespectful, to re-cast the part.

-- A very touching example on One Life to Live.
+- A very touching example occurred on One Life to Live.
 NYPD officer John W. Perry had frequently appeared on the show as an extra before he was killed in the September 11th attacks.
-A year later, Commissioner Bo Buchanan was seen looking at John's picture and sadly musing, "I can't believe it's been a year" (it's not hard to believe that Robert Woods, who played Bo, didn't have to do much acting to convey his grief).
+A year later, Commissioner Bo Buchanan was seen looking at John's picture and sadly musing, "I can't believe it's been a year" (in a scene that evidently did not require much acting on the part of Bo's actor, Robert Woods).
 The in-universe story was that Perry had been visiting New York on that day (the show is set in Pennsylvania), but had died as he had in Real Life—rushing down to the Trade Center to help, but killed when the South Tower collapsed.
 It was very well-handled, especially for an entertainment genre that had struggled over how or if to acknowledge the tragedy onscreen.

-- In General Hospital, Anna Lee died in 2004.
-Her character.
-Lila Quartermaine, died in her sleep.
-In 2012, John Ingle died.
-Edward Quartermaine died of a heart condition.
-His last word before passing: The name of his beloved wife, Lila
+- On General Hospital, Anna Lee died in 2004, and her character, Lila Quartermaine, was killed off.
+John Ingle, who played her husband, died of cancer in September 2012, and so his character Edward Quartermaine died of a heart condition (his last word before passing: The name of his beloved wife, Lila).

 - Love and War: John Hancock, who played bartender Ike Johnson, died halfway through the first season.
 The other characters are shown attending Ike's funeral.
 Ike was replaced by his brother Abe, played by Charlie Robinson, who inherited Ike's share of the bar.

 - Highlander: The Series: Werner Stocker, the German actor who played the monk Darius, died of cancer.
 This resulted in Darius being murdered.
 The episode dealing with Darius' murder was filmed after his death, but used some of the footage of the character that the studio had available spliced in.
-This also radically changed the direction of the entire show as both the "Watchers" and "Hunters" were created as writers scrambled to re-write the first season finale wihout him.
+This also radically changed the direction of the entire show as both the "Watchers" and "Hunters", groups which came to be almost as central to the mythos as the Immortals themselves, were created as writers scrambled to re-write the first season finale without him.